Axioms of Quantum Mechanics in light of Continuous Model Theory: Algebraic Continuous Logic

 L.Henkin, J.D.Monk and A.Tarski, {\bf Cylindric Algebras}, Part I, North-Holland, 1971.
 B.Zilber, {\em On the logical structure of physics and continuous model theory}, Monatshefte f\"ur Mathematik, May 2025 E.Zeidler, {\bf Quantum Field Theory II: Quantum Electrodynamics.
 A Bridge between Mathematicians and Physicists}, Springer, 2009 E.Hrushovski, {\em On the Descriptive Power of Probability Logic}, In {\bf Quantum, Probability, Logic}, 2020 R. de la Madrid, {\em The role of the rigged Hilbert space in quantum mechanics}, Eur.
 J. Phys.
 26 (2005), 287 Carcassi, G., Calderón, F. Aidala, C.A. {\em The unphysicality of Hilbert spaces}.
 Quantum Stud.: Math.
 Found.
 12, 13 (2025) B.Zilber, {\em Perfect infinities and finite approximation}.
-In: {\bf Infinity and Truth.} IMS Lecture Notes Series, V.25, 2014
+In: {\bf Infinity and Truth.} IMS Lecture Notes Series, V.25, 2014 I.Ben-Yaakov {\em Continuous first order logic for unbounded metric structures},arxiv 2009 B.Zilber, {\em Dirac - von Neumann axioms in the setting of Continuous Model Theory }, arxiv 2025